open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 Muzzle will prevent loading an instrumentation if it detects any mismatch or conflict.

+Muzzle's dependency graph and class injection are encountered especially during the writing of [`instrumentation modules`](writing-instrumentation-module.md).
+This functionality is required if the packaged instrumentation utilizes `VirtualField`.

 ## How it works

 Muzzle has two phases: